Aeldrion/AESTD/README.md

 # AESTD

-**AESTD**, or **Aeldrion's standard command library**, is a utility datapack for Minecraft 1.14.2 meant to be used by other data pack creators.
+**AESTD**, or **Aeldrion's standard command library**, is a utility data pack for Minecraft 1.14.4 meant to be used by other data pack creators.
-It contains tools that make the development of data packs easier.
+It contains tools that make the development of data packs easier, and relies on little-known tricks that may help command learners and advanced creators alike.
-It is used by several datapacks, including some of my own.

 ## Contents

 ### Function library
-The AESTD function library contains over sixty functions to simplify command making.
+The AESTD function library contains over 90 functions to simplify command making.
 It includes the following, and many more:
 - Biome detection
 - Weather detection
 - Player inventory manipulation
 - Flexible mob damage ("/damage")
 - Getting the name/the head of a player
-- Generating random numbers
+- Random number generation
+- 2D Perlin noise generation

 ### Tag library
-The AESTD tag library adds over 150 block, item, entity type and function tags.
+The AESTD tag library is a collection of over 180 block, item, entity type and function tags.
-The function tags can be used to detect efficiently the following events:
+Other data packs may append their functions to the function tags in order to detect efficiently the following events:
 - Taking damage
 - Dealing damage
 - Killing an entity
 - Dying
 - Using a carrot on a stick (right-click detection)
-- Inventory change
+- Inventory changes

-### Function evaluator
+### Benchmarking tool
-The function evaluator can be used to evaluate accurately the performance cost of a function.
+The benchmarking tools can be used to evaluate accurately the performance cost of a function.
 This can be used to see what options are the most performant and therefore to optimise functions.

 ## Why should I use AESTD?